The best of 2020: Cameras, lenses, software, accessories and more | Photofocus

 Bob Coates writes, “As a wildlife and nature shooter, it tics all the boxes.
 Frame rate, the ability to attain high resolution images without needing another camera, computational features such as Live ND, Starry Sky AF and advanced image stabilization and weather proofing make this a winner.”

-Not far behind was Sony’s a7S III and Canon’s EOS-1DX Mark III cameras, each with 12.5% of the vote.
+Not far behind were Sony’s a7S III and Canon’s EOS-1DX Mark III cameras, each with 12.5% of the vote.

 Best lens: NIKKOR Z 14-24mm f/2.8S and Sigma 85mm f/1.4 DG DN